 to investigate and explore the problem in detail.

 We shall cover chapters 1 through 8 of the text, and additional topics as time permits.
 We shall look at applications in electromagnetic theory, mechanical waves, heat flow, etc. The class reading listed in the class schedule must be completed prior to each class.
 We will be solving problems in class that require this knowledge.
+There will be a quiz on the reading at the beginning of each class, so read thoroughly!
+Work through all the examples.
 Homework will also be assigned weekly.
 You are urged to discuss the problems among yourselves and with me.
 But please get them done!
 The only way to become comfortable with the material is through practice.
 I am looking for an honest effort, with a growth in capability throughout the semester.
 You are not required to get everything right at the first attempt.
 I shall not accept late homework except in the case of illness or similar circumstances.